Regulations Summary and Area Map

 Persons using wildlife management areas are required to have appropriate licenses, permits and stamps.
 The following persons are exempt from all license and permit requirements (except for quota permits when listed as “no exemptions”, recreational use permits, antlerless deer permits and the Migratory Bird Hunting and Conservation Stamp [federal duck stamp]): Florida residents who are 65 years of age or older; residents who possess a Florida Resident Disabled Person Hunting and Fishing Certificate; residents in the U.S. Armed Forces, not stationed in Florida, while home on leave for 30 days or less, upon submission of orders; and children under 16 years of age.
 Children under 16 years of age are exempt from the duck stamp.
 Anyone born on or after June 1, 1975 and 16 years of age or older must have passed a Commission-approved hunter-safety course prior to being issued a hunting license, except the Hunter Safety Mentoring exemption allows anyone to purchase a hunting license and hunt under the supervision of a licensed hunter, 21 years of age or older.

 Quota permits are not required for this area; however, a zone tag issued by the U.S. Forest Service is required to participate in each hunt.
-Five zone tags will be available for each family hunt and 3 zone tags will be available for the youth turkey hunt by random drawing.
-Apply for zone tags either at the Apalachicola Ranger District Office, 11152 NW State Route 20, Bristol, Florida (850-643-2282) or at the Wakulla Ranger District Office, 57 Taff Drive, Crawfordville, Florida (850-926-3561).
-Additionally, applications may be downloaded at http://www.fs.usda.gov/apalachicola.
+Five zone tags will be available for each family hunt and 3 zone tags will be available for the youth turkey hunt by random drawing on October 23.
+Applications may be downloaded from the internet at www.fs.usda.gov/apalachicola or you may apply in person at the Apalachicola Ranger District Office, 11152 NW State Route 20, Bristol, Florida (850-643-2282) or at the Wakulla Ranger District Office, 57 Taff Drive, Crawfordville, Florida (850-926-3561).

 All general laws and regulations relating to wildlife and fish shall apply unless specifically exempted for this area.
 Hunting or the taking of wildlife or fish on this area shall be allowed only during the open seasons and in accordance with the following regulations: